 What if I Can’t Have LASIK?

-Some patients are not candidates for LASIK surgery due to thin corneas, severe defocus (myopia, hyperopia or astigmatism), or keratoconus.
-Luckily, LASIK eye surgery is not the only option available for vision correction.
-A solution for these patients requiring vision correction is the Visian ICL™ (Intraocular Contact, or Collamer Lens), SMILE, or PRK laser vision correction.
+You may not be a candidate for LASIK surgery due to thin corneas, severe defocus (myopia, hyperopia or astigmatism), or keratoconus.
+Fortunately, you have other options!
+A solution may be the Visian® ICL (Intraocular Collamer Lens), SMILE, or PRK laser vision correction.